Survivor Series (1995)

-The 1995 Survivor Series was the ninth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on November 19, 1995, at the USAir Arena in Landover, Maryland, and was the first Survivor Series to take place on a Sunday night.
-Each previous edition had taken place either on Thanksgiving or Thanksgiving Eve; the company would not do another non-weekend pay-per-view event until 2004, when Taboo Tuesday debuted.
+The 1995 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the ninth annual Survivor Series and took place on Sunday, November 19, 1995, at the USAir Arena in Landover, Maryland.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

+The pay-per-view broadcast consisted of six matches, and there was also one dark match before the event aired live.
 The main event was a No Disqualification match between Diesel and Bret Hart for the WWF Championship.
-Hart won the match and the title by pinfall, becoming a three-time champion and ending Diesel's 358-day reign – the longest of the 1990s.
+Hart won the match and the title by pinfall, becoming a three-time champion and ending Diesel's 358-day reign, which was the longest of the 1990s.
+The undercard featured four Survivor Series matches as well as one standard singles match.

-The undercard featured Shawn Michaels, Ahmed Johnson, British Bulldog, and Sycho Sid versus Yokozuna, Owen Hart, Razor Ramon, and Dean Douglas in a four-on-four Survivor Series elimination match, The Darkside (The Undertaker, Savio Vega, Fatu, and Henry Godwinn) versus The Royals (King Mabel, Jerry Lawler, Isaac Yankem and Hunter Hearst Helmsley) in a four-on-four Survivor Series elimination match, Goldust versus Bam Bam Bigelow and Bertha Faye, Aja Kong, Tomoko Watanabe, and Lioness Asuka versus Alundra Blayze, Kyoko Inoue, Sakie Hasegawa, and Chaparita Asari in a four-on-four Survivor Series elimination match and The BodyDonnas (Skip, Rad Radford, Dr. Tom Prichard and 1-2-3 Kid) versus The Underdogs (Marty Jannetty, Hakushi, Barry Horowitz and Bob Holly) in a four-on-four Survivor Series elimination match.
+This was the first Survivor Series to take place on a Sunday, which was the Sunday before Thanksgiving in the United States, as each previous edition had taken place on either the eve or day of Thanksgiving itself.
+The company would not run another non-weekend pay-per-view event until Taboo Tuesday in 2004.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 1995 event was the ninth event in the Survivor Series chronology and was scheduled to be held on November 19, 1995, at the USAir Arena in Landover, Maryland, and was the first Survivor Series to take place on a Sunday night.
-Each previous edition had taken place either on Thanksgiving or Thanksgiving Eve.
+The ninth Survivor Series event was scheduled to be held on Sunday, November 19, 1995, at the USAir Arena in Landover, Maryland.
+This was the first Survivor Series to take place on a Sunday, which was the Sunday before Thanksgiving, as each previous edition had taken place on either the eve or day of Thanksgiving itself.